pjebs/jsonerror/README.md

 It utilizes the fact that built-in [`type error`](http://golang.org/pkg/builtin/#error) is actually an `interface.`

 **REFER TO GODOC FOR DOCUMENTATION FOR ErrorCollection capabilities**

 ErrorCollection allows for accumulation of multiple errors from concurrent go-routines.

-Since Go is a new programming language, I have made the documentation and code as easy to understand as possible.
-Studying the code can be a great learning experience.

 Install